How to Decompress After a Tough Emergency Room Nursing Shift

 Jill Howell, MA, ATR-BC, LPC, author of Create Your Way to a Less Stressful Life, offers the "brush it off" technique she's taught to several nurses over the years.
 "It's a great thing to do before you get into your car after you leave your shift so you can leave the night at the door and not take it with you."

 This knowledge is often used to help treat patients with anxiety.
-For nurses, the unpredictability of your emergency room nursing shift causes stress and tension, but the repetitive motions of brushing off your day can give your brain a foreseeable pattern, allowing you to relax.
+For nurses, the unpredictability of your emergency room nursing shift causes stress and tension.
+Still, the repetitive motions of brushing off your day can give your brain a foreseeable pattern, allowing you to relax.